Stephanie Nadolny

-Stephanie Nadolny is an American voice actress, known for her English dubbing role as the child version of Son Goku, the protagonist of the Dragon Ball series, and the child version of Goku's son, Son Gohan, in Dragon Ball Z. She reprised both roles in several Dragon Ball–related video games and other media.
-She formerly worked for Funimation and ADV Films.
+Stephanie Ann Nadolny is an American voice actress, known for her English dubbing role as the child version of Son Goku, the protagonist of the Dragon Ball series, and the child version of Goku's son, Son Gohan, in Dragon Ball Z. She reprised both roles in several Dragon Ball–related video games and other media.
+She works for Funimation and ADV Films.

 In 2013, Nadolny voiced K.O. in the pilot of the Cartoon Network Studios original program Lakewood Plaza Turbo.
 She reprised the role in Cartoon Network's OK K.O.!
 Let's Be Heroes from 2017 to 2018.